Jolak5/kanban-copy/books/m1_plain_js_objects.md

 # Awesome books: plain JavaScript with objects

 ## Learning objectives

-- Use JavaScript objects as design pattern.
+- Understand different ways to create objects in JavaScript.
-- Use developer tools to print information to the console.
+- Learn to create and access properties and methods.

 ### Estimated time: 3h

 ## Description

 In this project, you will build a basic website that allows users to add/remove books from a list.
-You will achieve that by using JavaScript objects to represent books.
+You will achieve that by using JavaScript objects and arrays, you will also need to dinamycally modify the DOM and add basic events.

 *IMPORTANT NOTE: Read **all** requirements before you start building your project.*